MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 Derivatives
 """""""""""

 The derivatives are approximated by the finite difference methods when the selected algorithm requires them (:literal:`D`) and the function :literal:`objective.exec` is undefined or the attribute :literal:`grad=false`.
 The difficulty of the finite difference methods is to choose the small step :math:`h` for the difference.
-The :literal:`match` command uses the *forward difference method* with a step :math:`h = 10^{-4}\,\}\vec{h}\}`, where :math:`\vec{h}` is the last `iteration steps <sec.match.algo>`, unless it is overridden by the user with the variable attribute :literal:`step`.
+The :literal:`match` command uses the *forward difference method* with a step :math:`h = 10^{-4}\,\|\vec{h}\|`, where :math:`\vec{h}` is the last :ref:`iteration steps <ref.iteration.step>`, unless it is overridden by the user with the variable attribute :literal:`step`.
 In order to avoid zero step size, which would be problematic for the calculation of the Jacobian, the choice of :math:`h` is a bit more subtle:

 .. math::